ninadicara/Methods-Notes/Statistics/Modelling/ANOVAs.md

 ### 2 x 2 mixed ANOVA

 Researchers sometimes use this design for 'pre-test' and 'post-test' as the within-subjects variable.
-However, power can be increased by including the pretest as a covariate (i.e. by regressing the posttest on both the between-subjects variable and the pretest).
+However, power can be increased by including the pretest as a covariate (i.e. by regressing the post-test on both the between-subjects variable and the pretest).
 This is dependent on some assumptions.
 ### 3 x 2 mixed ANOVA